MathildeAguiar/docs_internship/journal.md

 ### 2/06/21:
 * I created the different forms and pages needed.
 I still have to improve the overall aspect but we have a nice base.
 I am waiting for the database extract to continue to work.

+### 03/06/21:
+* I receive the database extract but I didn't really started working with it.
+I fixed some issues on the bootstrap aspect.
+* There is still a problem remaining with the use of some incons with render_icon from bootstrap flask.
+I think I'll need to get them with the svg or something.

+### 04/06/21:
+* I started initializing the database with some data I wrote really basic queries.
+* I hard a hard time with circular imports.
+I'm still troubleshooting it which is really annoying because I can't test anything.

+### 07/06/21:
+* I fixed the circular import porblem!!
+I can test now!
+* I changed the notions validation page aspect
+* I fixed some queries for the exercice creation page
+* I'm working on the "search anything" query
+* I have nice tables displaying the results of my queries
+* I still need to clean the code and change for dynamic select fields in the forms